PROJECTS AND CLIENTS

 As a purpose-driven startup providing digital tools and expertise to beyond-profit organisations, Lightful had seen fast growth and solid external investment.
 But its growth had outstripped its original business model and the brand felt fractured across three verticals.
 The two-part project began by working with key leaders in the organisation to re-articulate Lightful's purpose and create a clear positioning for each of the three verticals, along with a coherent tone of voice and way of speaking about each.
 The second part involved creating the key story arc for the consulting business, Lightful Services, through a pitch deck and refreshed website copy and structure.
 A revised site is due to launch in Spring 2018.

-building the business model, brand positioning, and communication approach for a social research startup
+building the business model, brand positioning, and communication approach for a social INNOVATION startup

 Client: Good Business Lab